Estimation under group actions: recovering orbits from invariants: Proofs for Section : algebraic results

-\begin{proof}[Proof of Theorem~\ref{thm:bound-list}] \leavevmode \\ Write $F_U \defeq \RR(U)$.
-In characteristic zero, every algebraic extension is separable, so by the primitive element theorem, $F_G = F_U(\alpha)$ for some $\alpha \in F_G$.
+Recall that the hypothesis is that $[\RR(\RxG):\RR(U)]=D<\infty$, and the desired conclusion is that $U$ generically list-resolves $\theta\in V$ with a list of size at most $D$.
+In characteristic zero, every algebraic extension is separable, so by the primitive element theorem (Proposition~\ref{prop:primitive-element}), $\RR(\RxG) = \RR(U)(\alpha)$ for some $\alpha \in \RR(\RxG)$.
 Since $\alpha$ generates a degree-$D$ extension, $\alpha$ is the root of a degree-$D$ polynomial

-with coefficients $b_i \in F_U$.
-Furthermore, every element of $F_G$ can be expressed as
+with coefficients $b_i \in \RR(U)$.
+Furthermore, every element of $\RR(\RxG)$ can be expressed as

-with $c_i \in F_U$.
+with $c_i \in \RR(U)$.
 In particular, let $g_1,\ldots,g_k$ be generators for $\RxG$ (as an $\RR$-algebra) and write

-Let $S \subseteq V$ be the subset for which $\alpha$ and all the (finitely-many) coefficients $b_i, c_j^{(i)}$ have nonzero denominators; $S$ is a non-empty Zariski-open set and thus has full measure.
+Let $S \subseteq V$ be the subset for which $\alpha$ and all the (finitely many) coefficients $b_i, c_j^{(i)}$ have nonzero denominators; $S$ is a non-empty Zariski-open set and thus has full measure.
 Now fix $\theta \in S$.
 Given the values $f(\theta)$ for all $f \in U$, each $b_i$ takes a well-defined value in $\RR$ and so from (\ref{eq:alpha-root}) there are at most $D$ possible values that $\alpha(\theta)$ can take.
 From (\ref{eq:expand-g}), each value of $\alpha(\theta)$ uniquely determines all the values $g_i(\theta)$ and thus uniquely determines all the values $f(\theta)$ for $f \in \RxG$.
-Since $\RxG$ resolves $\theta$ (Theorem~\ref{thm:RxG-separates}), this completes the proof. \end{proof}
+Since $\RxG$ resolves $\theta$ (by Setup~\ref{rmk:separation-in-terms-of-AG}; see Theorem~\ref{thm:RxG-separates} for more information), this completes the proof. \end{proof}